An independence of the MIN principle from the PHP principle: Model construction

-Our goal is to suitably interpret $\prec$ in $\I$ to satisfy all the properties we need.
-This is achieved by a suitable step-by-step construction which we view as a game played between three parties denoted here as $P_{\text{MIN}}, P_{\text{IND}}, P_{\text{PHP}}$.
+Our goal is to interpret $\triangleleft$ in $\I$ suitably.
+This is achieved through a step-by-step construction, which we view as a game played between three parties, denoted by $P_{\textsf{MIN}}$, $P_{\textsf{IND}}$, and $P_{\textsf{PHP}}$.
+The game runs for countably many steps.
+Its moves are sequences definable in the ground model $\M$, while the play itself (i.e., the limit sequence of all moves) is external and need not be definable in $\M$.

-Players start with $\prec$ being the empty relation, and subsequently extend it each by $\leq |n|^c$-large part with $c$ a standard constant (not necessarily uniform).
-The only invariant they maintain is $\prec$ always being total (on the current domain) strict ordering.
+The game starts with $\triangleleft$ being the empty relation.
+The players subsequently extend $\triangleleft$ by adding at most $|n|^c$ many elements at each move, for some standard $c$, with $c$ possibly varying between the moves.
+The invariant is that $\triangleleft$ is always a strict linear ordering of a subset of $[0,\dots,n)$.

-Players do not communicate with each other and so must be able to react to any of the previous' players moves.

-\begin{definition} We denote $\O$ the set of $\leq |n|^c$-large sequences of distinct numbers from $[0,\dots,n)$ with $c$ - arbitrary standard constant.
+\begin{definition} Let $\O$ be the set of sequences of distinct numbers from $[0,\dots,n)$ of length at most $|n|^c$, for some standard constant $c$.

-Each $o \in \O$ induces strict partial ordering of $[0,\dots,n)$ denoted $\prec_o$ in an obvious way: the domain are the numbers in $o$ and their ordering is the order in which they are listed in $o$.
+Each $o\in\O$ induces a strict partial ordering of $[0,\dots,n)$, denoted by $\triangleleft_o$, in the obvious way: the domain consists of the numbers appearing in $o$, and their ordering is the order in which they are listed in $o$.
+We write $\el(o)$ for the domain of $o$.